-For this recipe we won’t need to marinade the cauliflower, it’s the same mix as for marinating meat although we’ll just cover the whole cauliflower with it and directly in the oven.
-So simple, and healthy!
-You might serve it as a side dish or even as a main meal like I did by adding rice, baby spinach leaves and pineapple pieces.
-I love to pair tandoori to a juicy sweet pineapple, it’s a divine combination!
+In India, they like to serve this with a green Raita, a sauce made of yogurt and mint.
+You might serve it as a side dish or a main meal, as I did by adding rice, baby spinach leaves and pineapple pieces.
+I love to pair tandoori with juicy sweet pineapple; it’s a divine combination!

 - 1 cauliflower

-- 150g of tandoori paste
+- 150 g tandoori paste

-- 150g of natural yogurt
+- 150 g greek natural yogurt

-- Cover the cauliflower with the tandoori sauce (make those hands dirty!)
+- Cover the cauliflower with the tandoori sauce (make those hands dirty!).

-- Cook in the oven lower level at 180°C (350F) for 40 minutes
+- Cook in the oven lower level with a sheet of aluminum paper on top at 180°C (350F°) for 45 minutes.